kazunn/kazunn.github.io/_posts/2016-6-23-First-post.md

 title: The first post!
 ---

 This is the first post.
-The main reason to create the site because I'm trying to be fancy.
-Also had some intentions of starting a tech blog.
+I wanted to have a personal website and created this using Github pages.
+Also, this will be my tech blog.

-I am lazy enough not to continue this.
-Hope this will not go that way.
+But I am lazy enough not to continue this.
+Hope it will not go that way.

 Yep, that is all for today.